 - Light and stable isotope-labeled heavy synthetic peptides for MRM analyses were purchased at >95% purity as measured by HPLC.
-Cysteine residues of the tryptic light and heavy peptides were carbamidomethylated, and the heavy peptides' C-terminal lysine (K) or arginine (R) residues were uniformly C and N labeled, yielding a mass increase of 8 Da (for K) or 10 Da (for R).
+Cysteine residues of the tryptic light and heavy peptides were carbamidomethylated, and the heavy peptides' C-terminal lysine (K) or arginine (R) residues were uniformly 13C and 15N labeled, yielding a mass increase of 8 Da (for K) or 10 Da (for R).
 For peptides at the C-terminus of proteins, other amino acids (such as valine) can be isotopically labeled.
 Amino acid analysis (AAA) was performed to determine peptide concentrations.
-Individual peptide stock aliquots were stored in 30% acetonitrile-0.1% formic acid at 100 pmol/μL at -80 °C. - Rabbit-anti-human monoclonal antibodies (mAbs) were custom-generated to the tryptic and proteotypic peptide targets and covalently coupled to magnetic Protein G beads.
-For the coupling procedure, see the SOP titled "Antibody coupling and immobilization to Protein G magnetic beads using a 96-well plate KingFisher automated magnetic bead handling platform." - Trypsinized human plasma was prepared according to the SOP titled "Trypsin Digestion of Human Plasma."
+Individual peptide stock aliquots were stored in 30% acetonitrile-0.1% formic acid at 100 pmol/μL at -80 °C. - A synthetic light peptide master mix with a 2 pmol/μL concentration per peptide was prepared from the individual light peptide stocks (at 100 pmol/μL, at -80 °C).
+See the SOP titled "Peptide immunoaffinity enrichment for the characterization of immuno-MRM assays using response curves." - Rabbit-anti-human monoclonal antibodies (mAbs) were custom-generated to the tryptic and proteotypic peptide targets and covalently coupled to magnetic Protein G beads.
+For the coupling procedure, see the SOP titled "Antibody coupling and immobilization to Protein G magnetic beads using a 96-well plate KingFisher automated magnetic bead handling platform."

+Trypsinized human plasma was prepared according to the SOP titled "Trypsin Digestion of Human Plasma."